 A great example is an automatic lookup of an address that you can add to the Adobe Commerce store and have no option to add to a Shopify store.

 The ability to build progressive web applications is another reason why more and more companies are choosing Adobe Commerce.
-Even if you don’t invest in its development right away, you can always turn your store into a PWA, enjoying a smooth transformation.
+Even if you don’t invest in its development right away, you can always perform PWA migration, enjoying a smooth transformation.

 If you are not ready to invest heavily in Adobe Commerce or Adobe Commerce Cloud, you can always start with Magento Open Source and seamlessly migrate to the paid version when ready.
 We can also help you choose the most suitable version for your business with the best conditions from Adobe.